 It is impossible to avoid negotiating with others.
 Negotiation involves business deals with other organisations or reaching an agreement with another party within the same organisation.

-This training programme will strengthen participants’ skills through a thorough grounding of negotiation concepts and practice.
-Specifically, this training programme will introduce them to the leading negotiation research and perspectives from economics and psychology.
+This course will strengthen participants’ skills through a thorough grounding of negotiation concepts and practice.
+Specifically, this course will introduce them to the leading negotiation research and perspectives from economics and psychology.

 By the end of the course, the participants will

 - Develop a better judgement of the appropriate negotiation strategy that should be adopted, given the primary objective of negotiation.